-Baby products are readily available in Italy in supermarket and pharmacies.
+Baby products are readily available in Italy in supermarkets and pharmacies.

-Depending where you are from you will recognize familiar brands (Pampers, Danone etc) side by site with local ones.
+Depending on where you are from you will recognize familiar brands (Pampers, Danone etc) side by side with local ones.

 Breastfeeding is very popular in Italy and you don’t need to follow any specific etiquette or cover up excessively to do so in public (what makes you comfortable is likely to be ok!)

 You can find lots of tips for traveling to Italy with a baby or toddler here

 Medical supplies in Italy are sold in the pharmacy and chemist shops called ‘Farmacie’.